God's Crooked Lines: Plot

-After failing to identify a man whom Alvar identifies as García del Olmo, Alice is electro-shocked, and taken to the Cage, where she becomes convinced that she has been framed by Heliodoro, who hired someone to impersonate García del Olmo.
-She tells Arellano and Castell that in case her bank accounts are emptied there can be a plausible explanation for the behaviour of Heliodoro, Donadío and Alvar.
+After failing to identify a man whom Alvar identifies as García del Olmo, Alice is electro-shocked and taken to the Cage, where she becomes convinced that she has been framed by Heliodoro, who hired someone to impersonate García del Olmo.
+She tells Arellano and Castell that, in case her bank accounts are emptied, there can be a plausible explanation for the behaviour of Heliodoro, Donadío, and Alvar.
 Castell confirms that Alvar has been overpaid by Heliodoro for Alice's internment.
-Alicia escapes from her cell and develops a plan to light a fire while Urquieta frees the rest of patients.
-Urquieta finds one of the twins dead in a cell, it becoming evident that the events of the secondary timeline pertain to the aftermath of Alice's plan.
+Alicia escapes from her cell and develops a plan to light a fire, while Urquieta frees the rest of the patients.
+Urquieta finds one of the twins dead in a cell, making it evident that the events of the secondary timeline pertain to the aftermath of Alice's plan.
 Alicia crosses paths with the forensic doctor, who tells her about Rómulo's death.
 Alicia knocks her down and impersonates her.
 She cracks the identity of the twin's killer (the Elephant Man).
 Cops confirm that Alice's account was emptied.

 Castell convenes a meeting of the council to discharge Alice.
 Alice meets with the living twin and reveals that the dead one is actually Remo.
 Alvar renounces his vote, while the other four doctors clear Alice.
 Alvar lets Donadío into the room.
 To Alice's dismay, Donadío turns out to be the man she identified as García del Olmo.